cozy-creator/aptos-staking/README.md

 - Add 100% unit test coverage
 - consider scenarios where the StakePool is inactive / pending_active, so that it's not part of the current validator set.
 Make sure everything is consistent
 - write governance sample module
+- Add events, in particular around unlocks, rewards, and payments
+- Typescript interfaces for external functions calling in